oh-lang/oh-lang/WALKTHROUGH.md

 We want to allow a `caller`/`callee` contract which enables methods defined on one class instance to be called by another class instance, without being in the same nested scope.
-(This is strictly regulated, since it is an exception to the "no pointers" rule.)
 The `caller` which will call the callback needs to be defined before the `callee`, e.g., as a singleton or other instance.
 When the `callee` is descoped, it will deregister itself with the `caller` internally, so that the `caller` will no longer call the `callee`.